metalbear-co/metalbear.co/content/en/blog/port-forward command/index.md

 You're not even limited by which direction you can forward traffic, because mirrord can do it both ways.
 When forwarding in reverse (backwarding?), mirrord establishes a connection with the agent and eagerly steals or mirrors traffic (according to your configuration file, if provided) at a specified target port, channels it through the agent, and sends to your preferred local destination.

 There are a few differences between the two directions of forwarding - that the lazy connections of regular forwarding differs from the eager strategy in reverse, and that reverse port forwarding requires a target pod to be set explicitly, whereas regular port forwarding can run in [targetless mode](https://mirrord.dev/docs/using-mirrord/targetless/).
-It is also possible to specify the network configuration only during reverse forwarding, allowing you to mirror, steal or filtered steal traffic.
+It is also only possible to specify the network configuration when reverse forwarding, allowing you to choose between mirroring, stealing or filtered stealing traffic.
 You can read more about this in [the docs](https://mirrord.dev/docs/using-mirrord/port-forwarding/).

-Other than that, the only difference is in the internal mechanism - reverse forwarding leverages the IncomingProxy struct rather than custom tokio tasks to communicate with the local machine.
+Other than that, the only difference is in the internal mechanism - at the code level, reverse forwarding leverages the IncomingProxy struct rather than custom tokio tasks to communicate with the local machine.
 The forward and reverse PortForwarder structs run at the same time, meaning you can specify as many forward and/or backward routes as you want in the same command, and mirrord will handle it all without complaint.

 ### Comparing mirrord and kubectl